icyguy64/Forecasting/README.md

 ### Wikipedia Web Traffic Forecasting

 To forecast daily Wikipedia page visits for a horizon of 12 to 42 days.
 The contestants had access to 32 months of data for the page visits, as well as metadata for the Wikipedia pages.

+### M5 Forecasting - Accuracy

+To forecast daily sales for the next 28 days.
+The data, covers stores in three US states (California, Texas and Wisconsin) and invludes item level, department, product categories and store details.
+In addition, it has explanatory variables such as price, promotions, day of the week and special events.